Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Abstract

 \section{Abstract}

 Simultaneous vibration control and energy harvesting of vehicle suspensions have attracted significant research attention over the past decades.
-However, existing energy harvesting shock absorbers (EHSAs) are mainly designed based on the principle of linear resonance, thereby compromising suspension performance for high-efficiency energy harvesting and being only responsive to narrow-bandwidth vibrations.
-In this paper, we propose a new EHSA design -- inerter pendulum vibration absorber (IPVA) -- that integrates an electromagnetic rotary EHSA with a nonlinear pendulum vibration absorber.
-We show that this design simultaneously improves ride comfort and energy harvesting efficiency by exploiting the nonlinear effects of pendulum inertia.
-To further improve the performance, we develop a novel stochastic linearization model predictive control (SL-MPC) approach in which we employ stochastic linearization to approximate the nonlinear dynamics of EHSA that has superior accuracy compared to standard linearization.
+However, existing energy harvesting shock absorbers (EHSAs) compromise suspension performance for high-efficiency energy harvesting and being only responsive to narrow-bandwidth vibrations.
+In this paper, {we propose a new ball-screw-based EHSA design -- inerter pendulum vibration absorber (IPVA)} -- that integrates an electromagnetic rotary EHSA with a nonlinear pendulum vibration absorber.{We show that this design simultaneously improves ride comfort and energy harvesting efficiency by exploiting the nonlinear effects of pendulum inertia.} To further improve the performance, {we develop a novel stochastic linearization model predictive control (SL-MPC) approach} in which we employ stochastic linearization to approximate the nonlinear dynamics of EHSA that has superior accuracy compared to standard linearization.
 In particular, we develop a new stochastic linearization method with guaranteed stabilizability, which is a prerequisite for control designs.
-This leads to an MPC problem that is much more computationally efficient than the nonlinear MPC counterpart with no major performance degradation.
-Extensive simulations are performed to show the superiority of the proposed new nonlinear EHSA and to demonstrate the efficacy of the proposed SL-MPC.
+This leads to an MPC problem that is much more computationally efficient than the nonlinear MPC counterpart with no major performance degradation. {Also, the effect of different road preview configurations on control performance is investigated, which is shown to have a significant impact on the control performance.} Extensive simulations are performed to show the superiority of the proposed new nonlinear EHSA and to demonstrate the efficacy of the proposed SL-MPC.